 Performance during the reporting period Waste management of waste within the terminal has greatly improved.
-About 146 tonnes of waste was generated (including waste oil) this year, presenting a 20% decrease from previous year.
+About 185 tonnes of waste was generated (including waste oil) this year, presenting a 27% decrease from previous year.
+43% of the total waste is liquid waste which was collected by approved contractor and taken off site for treatment.
+The liquid wastes were mostly generated from the pumping out of contaminated liquid from stormwater treatment pits (the SQIDs), as part of water quality management strategy.